Mishka (musician)

-Mishka (born Alexander Mishka Frith, 1974) is a reggae musician from Bermuda.
+Mishka (born Alexander Mishka Frith, 5 March 1974) is a reggae musician from Bermuda.
 He released his first self-titled album Mishka in 1999 and had a hit single in the UK with "Give You All The Love".
 He is currently signed to Jimmy Buffett’s record label, Mailboat Records, and is touring in support of his latest album, 'Ocean is my Potion'.
 He is also the face of ECO-Neill, surf-clothing company O'Neill's new eco-friendly apparel line.

 Biography

-Mishka Frith had an unusual childhood.
-Born to a Bermudian father and Nova Scotian mother, he grew up on his family's boat, sailing from island to island in the Caribbean.
+Mishka Frith was born to a Bermudian father and Nova Scotian mother, and grew up on his family's boat, sailing from island to island in the Caribbean.
 Mishka and his sisters (one of whom is also a music artist, Heather Nova, the other television news reporter and model Susannah Frith) were home schooled until their high school years.
 His uncle, Michael K. Frith, worked for The Jim Henson Company, and was a creator of Miss Piggy, and of the television shows Fraggle Rock and Between the Lions.
 His son, Mishka's first-cousin, is folk singer Jonathan Frith.
 In addition to developing his skills as a musician, Mishka also spent countless hours honing his windsurfing talents.
 He represented Bermuda in 1991 and 1992 in the windsurfing world championships, before concentrating primarily on his music career.

 Mishka was signed to Alan McGee's Creation Records in the UK in 1997.
 In 1999, Mishka released his first single, "Give You All The Love" which was an immediate success charting in the Top 40 in the UK and Top 10 in Japan.
 Mishka released his self-titled debut album Mishka (including Heather Nova on backing vocals) later that year which received much critical acclaim in both the UK and Japan.